birc-ctib-2022/bed-2-ambroan1/README.md

 *Answer the questions below and then push this file to GitHub.*

 *How do you use binary search to find the lower bound of a number?
 How did you have to modify the binary search algorithm?*
+In binary search, we normally get some value of x , and we stop the search when we find it or return False if the value x is not present in the list.
+In our implementation, we loop until the low and high bounds are the same.
+Like that, we can return the start where the integer that I am looking for is located.

 *Would anything be more difficult if the features covered ranges instead of single nucleotides (like real BED files)?
 What could go wrong, if anything?*
+Yes, our implementation would not work correctly.
+We could have an overlapping region, and we would need to add some new conditions about the start and end of chromosomes.

 *We wrote a tool for merging two BED files, but what if we had a bunch of them?
 What would the complexity be if we merged them in, one at a time?
 What would the complexity be if we merged all of the files at the same time?*
+The complexity of the merge we have right now is O(N+M), where N and M are the lenghts of the two files.
+If we merged the bed files one by one, it would just be O(N+M+O+..) where N and M and P are the lenghts of our files.
+If we merged the bed files all at once it should take the same amount of time, as there is the same number of comparisons, but it would probably be harder to implement.